-Providers working in supportive housing settings sign Community-Based Housing Support Agreements.
-In these settings, residents must sign a lease and submit a Habitability Inspection (DHS-7123) with each Housing Support application, and a person typically receives food support through the Supplemental Nutrition Assistance Program.
+Providers working in supportive housing settings sign Community-Based Housing Support Agreement.
+In these settings, a lease and a Habitability Inspection (DHS-7123) are required, and a person typically receives food support through the Supplemental Nutrition Assistance Program.
 Providers ensure that clients have access to some type of supportive service to maintain housing stability.
 People may live in scattered-site or site-based programs.
 Some examples of settings falling under this type of agreement include: